 ANNEX L: EMERGENCY ORDERS / AERODROME CRASH PLAN

-1. 20200403-Annex L-Crash Response Plan Final-O.doc
+1. 20221121-Annex L-Crash Response Plan-O.doc

 ANNEX M: AERODROME RESCUE AND FIRE FIGHTING SERVICES AND TRAINING ORDERS

 These are the current links on MODNET.
 However, CAPITA have migrated away from using MODNET due to issues with permissions and personnel’s accounts being downgraded.
 Awaiting a link for the CAPITA Sharepoint.
 If this isn’t successful a different work around will be required.